critterandguitari/5_Moons_Manual/manual.md

 Start/Stop (I) starts and stops playback.

-By default, 5 Moons will play straight through recordings from the beginning.
-To hear the recording(s) as a loop, toggle Playback Loop On/Off (H).
+By default, 5 Moons will play song from the beginning, and stop playback once all tracks have reached their end.
+To hear the song as a loop, toggle Playback Loop On/Off (H).
 This can be activated during playback or when 5 Moons is stopped.

 ### Record